William "Bill" Tarver

 Invite a small group of your contacts to your home or host a virtual event.
 Team Tarver will be there to ensure your event's success.

 Team Tarver will deliver and plant the sign.
-Display it proudly during the primary election.
-Bring it back out for the general election in the fall.
+Display it proudly during the general election.

 Spread the Word!

 Visit Your Neighbors.
 Team Tarver will provide you with literature to share as you canvass the neighborhood.
 Let's schedule a time to walk together!

 Send Post Cards.
 Team Tarver will provide you with postcards to mail to your contacts in the district.

 Send emails!
 Team Tarver is available to help you to craft your message.

 Make Phone Calls.
 Call your contacts or request a list of folks to call.
 We can provide a script to make it easy!

 Share on Social Media!
 Like us on FaceBook!

 I am a native Illinoisan, hailing from Orland Park, and moved to Batavia in 2005.
 My family includes my wife Kim, two Batavia High School teenagers, and two failed foster dogs.
 My extended family includes four grandchildren who call me “Poppy.”

 In May 2013, after 29 years in the food service industry, I became an unemployed, displaced worker.
 After a long, unproductive job search, I explored opportunities with the non-profit groups where I was volunteering and learned that I lacked the required qualifications for employment.
 I decided to pursue a degree in the field of Human Services.
 I started my path at Elgin Community College and transferred to Aurora University, earning my Master’s Degree in Social Work in 2018.